pathuey/database/db-23c-fundamentals/authorization/schema-privileges.md

    DROP USER sec_user;</code>

 ## Learn More
-*The following links go to the 23c internal draft of DBSEG but will be replaced with public library links once 23c is released.*
+*REVIEWERS: The following links go to the 23c internal draft of DBSEG but will be replaced with public library links once 23c is released.
+Should it have the name of the manual or are we going only by topic names now?*

 * [Managing Schema Privileges](http://st-doc.us.oracle.com/id_common/review/docbuilder/html/F46690_01/configuring-privilege-and-role-authorization.htm#GUID-483D04AF-BC5B-4B3D-9D9A-1D2C3CE8F12F)
 * [Administering Schema Security Policies](http://st-doc.us.oracle.com/id_common/review/docbuilder/html/F46690_01/configuring-privilege-and-role-authorization.htm#GUID-DBDFDCE7-5E6E-43A8-9D21-87388B2AC179)